 Bright high-end apartment located in the Ternes district of Paris

-Leaving Paris for a New Position
+Leaving Paris for a new position

-Real estate decisions to anticipate during a professional relocation
+The real estate decisions to anticipate during a professional relocation

-Analysis of the Paris market in 2026
+Analysis of the Parisian market in 2026

-Paris 8th (Europe, Saint-Augustin)High-end apartmentsHigh
+Paris 8th (Europe, Saint-Augustin)High-end apartmentsStrong

-Paris 17th (Ternes, Courcelles)Families and executivesVery high
+Paris 17th (Ternes, Courcelles)Families and executivesVery strong

-Option 1: Selling your apartment before leaving
+Option 1: Sell your apartment before leaving

 When selling is recommended

-• Permanent relocation or for several years
+• Permanent relocation or relocation for several years

 • Property in good condition and well valued